joetanx/joetanx.github.io/prep.md

 - AWS Auto Scaling to dynamically scale CyberArk instances based on demand
   - Instance level use **CloudFormation** deploy CyberArk components
   - **AWS Container Registry** to host CyberArk Conjur and HTML5 Gateway images
-  - Guest level use Amazon EC2 Auto Scaling **lifecycle hooks** to:
+  - Guest level use Amazon EC2 Auto Scaling **User Data Script** to:
     - Deploy custom scripts to register components to vault
-    - Clean-up actions with lambda to trigger on instance termination to clean-up vault records
+    - Clean-up actions on instance termination to clean-up vault records
 - **CloudTrail** to monitor configuration actions on the CyberArk deployments
 - **SSM** to automate patch management of PAM Windows OS and Conjur Linux OS
 - **CloudWatch Logs** to aggregate PAM and Conjur logs - early warning if any automated activities failed